vikseriq/vuelab/readme.md

-# Vuelab – PHP loader for Vue Single File Components applications
+# Vuelab – PHP loader for Vue Single File Components

 It's tiny tool that helps to integrate Vue with all reactivity benefits to almost every PHP project on any PHP hosting – without need of heavy-weight loaders like